edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 ## Consequences

 - Should there be a *global* configuration option to turn all metrics off/on?
-    - * EdgeX doesn't yet have global config so this will have to be by service. *
+    - EdgeX doesn't yet have global config so this will have to be by service.
 - Given the potential that each service publishes metrics to the same message topic, 0MQ is not implementation option unless each service uses a different 0MQ pipe (0MQ topics do not allow multiple publishers).
-    - *Like the DS to App Services implementation, do we allow 0MQ to be used, but only if each service sends to a different 0MQ topic?
-Probably not.*
+    - Like the DS to App Services implementation, do we allow 0MQ to be used, but only if each service sends to a different 0MQ topic?
+Probably not.
 - We need to avoid service bloat.
 EdgeX is not an enterprise system.
 How can we implement in a concise and economical way?
+    - Use of Go metrics helps on the Go side since this is already a module used by EdgeX modules (and brought in by default).
+Care and concern must be given to not cause too much bloat on the C side.
 - SMA reports on service CPU, memory, configuration and provides the means to start/stop/restart the services.
 This is currently outside the scope of the new metric collection/monitoring.
     - In the future, 3rd party mechanisms which offer the same capability as SMA may warrant all of SMA irrelevant.
 - The existing notifications service serves to send a notification via alternate protocol outside of EdgeX.
 This communication service is provided as a generic communication instrument from any micro service and is independent of any type of data or concern.